LeonKohli/snapsource/README.md

 ## 🔧 How to Use

 1. Select one or multiple files or folders in the VS Code Explorer.
-2. Right-click and select "Copy to Clipboard (Copy4AI)" from the context menu.
+2. Right-click and select one of the following options:
+   - **Copy to Clipboard (Copy4AI)**: Copies the selected files/folders with their content
+   - **Copy Project Structure (Copy4AI)**: Copies only the project tree structure
-3. The file/folder content(s) and project tree (if enabled) will be copied to your clipboard, excluding dot files, binary files, and respecting ignore patterns and size limits.
+3. The content will be copied to your clipboard, excluding dot files, binary files, and respecting ignore patterns and size limits.
 4. Paste the content into your preferred LLM interface.

+A progress indicator will show the status of the operation, especially useful for large files or when token counting is enabled.

 ## ⚙️ Extension Settings